gcgarner/IOTstack/docs/Containers/Node-RED.md

 You should not remove the *base* image, even though it appears to be unused.

-> Whether you see one or two rows depends on the version of `docker-compose` you are using and how your version of `docker-compose` builds local images.
+> Whether you see one or two rows depends on the version of Docker you are using and how your version of `docker-compose` builds local images.

 ## Securing Node-RED { #securingNodeRed }